 Abraham Lincoln was quoted as saying, "Give me six hours to chop down a tree, and I will spend the first four sharpening the axe."

-To stay sane when hosting Christmas dinner, first and foremost, you need to be as prepared as possible.
+In order to stay sane when hosting Christmas dinner, first and foremost, you need to be as prepared as possible.
 And by saying "prepared," we mean mental preparation.

 You can do that by using several tools, the first of which is self-awareness.